Corbin Carroll Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Carroll has 19 hits, which leads Arizona hitters this season, while batting .271 with nine extra-base hits.
+- Carroll has 20 hits, which ranks first among Arizona hitters this season, while batting .267 with nine extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 75th, his on-base percentage ranks 120th, and he is 37th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 126th, and he is 41st in the league in slugging.

+- In 57.1% of his 21 games this season, Carroll has picked up at least one hit.
+He's also had seven multi-hit games.

-- Looking at the 20 games he has played this year, he's went deep in four of them (20.0%), and in 5.4% of his trips to the dish.
+- Looking at the 21 games he has played this year, he's hit a home run in four of them (19.0%), and in 5.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.